pkafel/coding-exercise/README.md

-# Codility lesson tasks
-This repo represents my solutions to tasks published on Codility page ( [link](https://codility.com/programmers/lessons/) ).

-On the wiki page you can find scores for me code - [link] (https://github.com/pkafel/codility-lessons/wiki)
+# Coding exercise

+The repository contains solutions to algorithmic problems from different services that allow you to practice before interview.